hankertrix/nerd_column.nvim/README.md

 ### `custom_colour_column`

-The `custom_colour_column` can either be table of file types mapped to an integer or a list of integers.
+The `custom_colour_column` can either be a table of file types mapped to an integer or a list of integers.
 It can also be a function that takes an integer representing the buffer ID, an integer representing the window ID, and a string representing the file type,